If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 Edit the wp-config.php and replace the below mention two lines to point to HTTPS rather HTTP.

 For the second step, you need to update Apache to redirect the traffic to HTTPS.
+To do that you have to edit three different files on your instance.
+You can either use an online editor like vi or download the files using SFTP.

 Now all of your traffic will redirect to HTTPS version.